 (See also Overview of Crystal-Induced Arthritides Overview of Crystal-Induced Arthritides Arthritis can result from intra-articular deposition of crystals: Monosodium urate Calcium pyrophosphate dihydrate Basic calcium phosphate (apatite) Rarely, others such as calcium oxalate crystals read more .)

 Gout is more common among men than women.
 Usually, gout develops during middle age in men and after menopause in women.
 Gout is rare in younger people but is often more severe in people who develop the disorder before age 30.
 Gout often runs in families.
-Patients with metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia... read more are at risk of gout.
+Patients with metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal adipose tissue), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia... read more are at increased risk of gout.

 The greater the degree and duration of hyperuricemia, the greater is the likelihood that gout will develop.
 Urate levels can be elevated because of

 Increased purine intake (usually in combination with decreased excretion)

 Why only some people with elevated serum uric acid (urate) levels develop gout flares is not known.